larisanti/hotel-data/README.md

 ## How to Use
 1. Download the Excel file from the repository.
-2. Open the file and explore the data and analyses.
+2. Open the file and explore the data.

 ## License
 This project is licensed under the MIT License.
 For more details, see the [LICENSE](LICENSE) file.